w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 ## Existing Reference Error

-If you are trying to reap an account and you receive an error similar to "There is an existing reference count on the sender account.
-As such the account cannot be reaped from the state", then you have existing references to this account that must first be removed before it can be reaped.
+If you are trying to reap an account and you receive an error similar to `"There is an existing reference count on the sender account.
+As such the account cannot be reaped from the state"`, then you have existing references to this account that must be first removed before it can be reaped.
 References may still exist from:

 - Bonded tokens (most likely)